iampenwing/AoC2023/README.md

 Eugh - I hate these grid ones...The parsing I did for Part 1 was insufficient for Part 2, but at least it was enough scaffolding to add some additional data to what I was pulling out and then refactor into a different format to use in Part 2.

 Why do I keep doing this to myself?!?

+## Day 4 Notes
+I finally got round to adding an `ints` style function to AoCLib (`getInts :: String -> [Int]`) - this is a function which extracts all Integers from a string.
+At the moment, it doesn't handle negative numbers - minus signs are just discarded as "rubbish"